hcmr-lab/jackal_sensor_setup/README.md

 ## Installation on Host

-#### Note on ximea cameras
+## 🛠️ Setup Instructions

-For the ximea cameras, a driver has to be installed on the host machine.
+### 1. Install the XIMEA SDK on the Host
-I was not able to make it work within the Docker image.
-The work around was to install the camera driver on the host, and then copied the necessary files into the respecty location in the Docker image
+For the XIMEA cameras, a driver must be installed on the host machine.
+I was unable to get it working directly within the Docker image.
+The workaround was to install the camera driver on the host system and then copy the necessary files into the appropriate location inside the Docker image.

 ```
 wget https://www.ximea.com/getattachment/281fd5c5-3335-4279-a494-f49c004f00c6/XIMEA_Linux_SP.tgz